richardgourley/sql-one-pagers/sql-dql-test-yourself.md

 ### 6e.
 Roll Up
 - Write a query example to demonstrate how use ROLLUP to get sales totals for brand plus category, brand only ad the overall sales total.
 - Write a query example to demonstrate how to use a partial ROLLUP to retrieve sales totals for brand plus category and brand only.

+## 7. SubQuery

+### 7a.
+Overview
+- Write a query example to demonstrate how to use the IN keyword to find matches within a subquery, such as finding customers from an orders table based in New York.
+- Write a query example to demonstrate how you could find the highest order number from an order items table for every order in an orders table.

+### 7b.
+Correlated SubQuery
+- Write a query example to demonstrate how to use the IN keyword and a correlated subquery to find products with the highest list price in their category.

+### 7c.
+Exists
+- Write a query example to demonstrate how to use EXISTS to retrieve details for customers who have placed 2 or more orders in the orders table.

+### 7d.
+Any
+- Write a query example to demonstrate how to use ANY and a subquery to find products who have an order quantity of more than 2 in the order items table.

+### 7e.
+All
+- Write a query example to demonstrate how to use ALL and a subquery to find all products that have a higher list price than ALL of the average list prices for each brand id.

+## 8. Set Operators

+### 8a.
+Union
+- Write a query example to demonstrate how to combine two queries with identical data types, removing all duplicate rows between the two tables.

+### 8b.
+Union All
+- Write a query example to demonstrate how to combine two queries with identical data types, keeping all duplicate rows between the two tables.

+### 8c.
+Intersect
+- Write a query example to demonstrate how to use two tables and INTERSECT to find objects or people that appear in both tables.

+### 8d.
+Except
+- Write a query example to demonstrate how to use two tables and EXCEPT to find object or people that appear in the first table but not in the second tables.

+## 9. CTEs

+### 9a.
+CTEs
+- Write a query example to demonstrate how to create a CTE with column aliases in the outer table to - Write a query example to return sales totals for each salesperson for the year 2019.
+- Write a query example to demonstrate how to create a CTE that retrieves the average order count per member of staff for the year 2018.
+- Write a query example showing how you could use multiple CTEs as the tables used by a join.

+### 9b.
+Recursive CTEs
+- Write a query example to demonstrate how a recursive CTE could return the numbers 1-4.
+- Write a query example to demonstrate how a recursive CTE could return all employees and their managers from within the same table.

+## 10. Pivot

+### 10a.
+Pivot
+- Write a query example to demonstrate how you could return the total number of products per category with the category names pivoted to become columns in the result.
+- Write a query example to demonstrate how you could add a year column to the query to create a row group called year to display product totals by category in the columns and by year as a row group.

+## 11. Expressions

+### 11a.
+Case
+- Write a query example to demonstrate how you could use CASE to create two columns - 'Pass' and 'Fail' that count how many exam scores recieved a 'Pass' or a 'Fail'.
+- Write a query example to demonstrate how you could return all students, their results and a column called outcome with 'Pass' or 'Retake' added depending if the score was over 70 or not.

+### 11b.
+Coalesce
+- Write a query example to demonstrate how you could use COALESCE to return employee names and emails, returning 'N/A' if the email is NULL.
+- Write a query example to demonstrate how you could use COALESCE to calculate a monthly salary column for all employees in a table, even if the employee has an hourly or daily salary rate in a corresponding column.

+### 11c.
+NullIf
+- Write a query example to demonstrate how you could use NULLIF to return an email address as NULL if the email address is blank.